Skip to Content

 Black and gray home office with black false ceiling accent lighting craftsman chandelier

-To be able to measure your ceiling for ceiling tiles, simply follow these steps.
+To measure your ceiling for tiles, simply follow these steps.

-1. Know the measure of your ceiling stretch in square feet, then calculate the area for each room you want to add ceiling tiles.
+1. Know the measurements of your overhead stretch in square feet, then calculate the area for each room to which you want to add tiles.

-2. You measure the square footage of your space by simply multiplying the length of your ceiling by its width.
+2. You measure your space’s square footage by multiplying the length of your ceiling by its width.

-3. If you are installing the standard 24 by 24 inches ceiling tile, multiply each side to determine the area.
+3. If you are installing standard 24 by 24 inches tiles, multiply each side to determine the area.

-4. To know how many tiles you will be needing, divide the area of one ceiling tile by the general area of your ceiling.
+4. To know how many tiles you will need, divide the area of one piece by the general area of your overhead space.

-5. To determine the amount of bracket you will be needed, especially for a drop ceiling tile, calculate the ceiling’s perimeter by simply adding all four sides together.
+5. To determine the amount of brackets you will need, especially for drop ceilings, calculate the ceiling’s perimeter by simply adding all four sides together.

 6. To know how many runners you will need for your ceiling grid, simply divide the width by 2.
 We divide by two because your tile is 2 feet wide.

-7. To know how many rows of cross tees you will need for your ceiling, divide the length of the ceiling by the feet of the ceiling tile you will be using.
+7. To know how many rows of cross tees you will need, divide the ceiling’s length by the feet of the tile you will use.

-We hope that this compendium of ceiling tile dimensions will help you.
-For another related article see our ceiling design types here.
+We hope that this compendium of dimensions will help you; for another related article, see our ceiling design types here.